alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 The certificate confirms the named sites on a specified manufacturer licence meet good manufacturing practice requirements.
 All or any of the sites named on the manufacture licence can be listed on the certificate.

-The certificate won’t show product specific information.
+The certificate won’t show any product specific information.

 ####How to apply